 Tongue color: Red sides

-Symptoms: Anxiety Belching Vomiting Depression Moving pain Mood swings Acid reflux Indigestion Late period Irritability Poor appetite Scanty periods Clots in blood Abdominal pain Frequent sighing Feeling of distension Fixed pain in the hypochondria Premenstrual breast distension Mild coughing with copious sputum Premenstrual abdominal distension Stifling sensation in the chest and abdomen
+Symptoms: Belching Vomiting Depression Mood swings Acid reflux Indigestion Late period Irritability Throat lumps Poor appetite Scanty periods Clots in blood Abdominal pain Frequent sighing Breast distention Soft palpable lumps Feeling of distension Moving distending pain Irregular menstruation Fixed pain in the hypochondria Premenstrual breast distension Mild coughing with copious sputum Premenstrual abdominal distension Feeling of oppression of the chest Stifling sensation in the chest and abdomen

 Yue Ju Wan is sometimes prescribed by TCM practitioners to treat Qi Stagnation.
-This pattern leads to symptoms such as moving pain, depression, irritability and mood swings.
-Patients with Qi Stagnation typically exhibit tight (Jin) or wiry (Xian) pulses as well as a red sides tongue with thin white coating.
+This pattern leads to symptoms such as feeling of distension, moving distending pain, depression and irritability.
+Patients with Qi Stagnation typically exhibit tight (Jin) or wiry (Xian) pulses as well as Normal or slightly dark on side with white or yellow coating.

 If the flow of Qi is impeded in any way, it becomes stuck or stagnant.
 This can be likened to a traffic jam on the freeway.
 That's why, unlike in the cases of Qi Deficiency or Qi Sinking, tonification is contraindicated: it would be like adding more cars to the traffic jam.
 Instead, Qi moving or... read more about Qi Stagnation